Santroller/Santroller/wiring_guides/guitar.md

 3. Hook up the V- / GND (Black) to ground on your Pi Pico
 4. Hook up D+ (Green) to one side of a 27ohm resistor and the other side to a unused digital pin.
 5. Hook up D- (White) to one side of a 27ohm resistor and the other side to the digital pin directly after D+.
 For example, you can hook up D+ to GP2 and D- to GP3.
-6. Connect a 47pF capicator between D+ and ground
+6. Connect a 47pF capacitor between D+ and ground
-7. Connect a 47pF capicator between D- and ground
+7. Connect a 47pF capacitor between D- and ground

 </details>